craiggrummitt/ActionSwift3/readme.md

 *   Event
 *   EventHandler
 *   Touch
-*   TouchEvent (TouchEvent made more sense to use than MouseEvent)
+*   TouchEvent (in a touch environment TouchEvent makes more sense to use than MouseEvent)

 Easing classes are also included for convenience from [here](https://github.com/craiggrummitt/SpriteKitEasingSwift).